-If you fall victim to theft, renters insurance can help cover the cost of replacing items damaged, destroyed, or stolen.
-It also protects your property from fire, weather related events, medical or legal bills you incur if someone is hurt on your property, and more.
+If you fall victim to theft, renters insurance coverage can help cover the cost of replacing items damaged, destroyed, or stolen.
+It also protects your property from fire, weather related events, natural disasters, medical or legal bills you incur if someone is hurt on your property, and more.
 If you think about everything bad that can happen, it’s clear to see that living without renters insurance could cost you if you ever need it but don’t have a policy.

 Discounts to Help You Save

 An insurance company will determine your renters insurance premium depending on your address, claims history, current policies, and a slew of other variables.
 However, you can keep your premiums lower if you qualify for discounts.